This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Make sure your chest tube is secure: Make sure your chest tube is securely taped to your body.
 Your chest tube may also be taped to the suction device to help prevent the tubes from coming apart.

-- Do not turn knobs or change settings on your device unless a caregiver tells you to: If your suction device has water in it, the water should bubble gently, with short periods of no bubbling.
+- Do not turn knobs or change settings on your device unless a healthcare provider tells you to: If your suction device has water in it, the water should bubble gently, with short periods of no bubbling.
 If there is a lot of bubbling that does not stop, this may mean that there is an air leak.

 What are the risks of a chest tube?